 The schools Morrison applied to were all big state schools.
 However, she is glad she ended up at Richmond, she said.

 “I heard they have an amazing business program, and everyone is so friendly and nice,” she said.

 Morrison said she was excited about all of her new friends and to try a different lifestyle – both academically and socially.

 UR has implemented programs and resources in anticipation that students planning to study at UR from outside countries may have to adjust to new cultures and customs.

-Silvia Serrano, an exchange student from Charles III University of Madrid, said her first week at school was an adjustment.
+Silvia Serrano, an exchange student from Universidad Carlos III of Madrid, said her first week at school was an adjustment.